nanos-world/docs/scripting/global-variables/Client.rst

     - SetDiscordActivity(:term:`string` State, :term:`string` Details, :term:`string` LargeImage, :term:`string` LargeText)
     - Comunicates with Discord and sets a custom user status

+  * -
+    -
+    - SetOutlineColor(:ref:`Color` OutlineColor)
+    - Changes the Outline Color for interactable stuff.
+Multiply it by 5 (or more) for having a glowing effect.

 Events
 ------